eclipse-mosaic/mosaic.website/content/docs/simulators/vehicle_simulator_phabmacs.md

 ### Vehicles and Routes

 Vehicle routes are stored in the scenario-database, and vehicles are spawned using the `mapping_config.json`.
 Please refer to our general explanation of [MOSAIC Scenarios](/docs/scenarios) on how this is accomplished.

+Additionally, the actual vehicle model needs to be configured in the phabmacs_config.json , where the vehicleProperties tag references a `vehicle.properties` file.
+This file outlines the key parameters such as geometry, dynamics, engine values, and more.
+It also specifies a 3D model for visualization using a `model.gz` file as asset, which are generated from Collada DAE files.

-Additionally, the actual vehicle model needs to be configured in the `phabmacs_config.json`.
-Each model has a distinct 3D model for its visualization, and matching vehicle properties.
-In the `vehicleTypes` section of the `phabmacs_config.json` vehicle types (which have been defined in the mapping configuration) are assigned with vehicle models:
+In the `vehicleTypes` section of the `phabmacs_config.json` vehicle types (which have been defined in the mapping configuration) are assigned with one of the available vehicle properties file:

 ```json
 {